geomstats/geomstats/README.rst

 Install geomstats via conda
 --------------------------

-From a terminal (OS X & Linux), you can install geomstats and its requirements with ``conda`` as follows:
+From a terminal (OS X & Linux) or an Anaconda prompt (Windows), you can install geomstats and its requirements with ``conda`` as follows:

 ::